 - If you do not think about the missed dose until the next day, skip the missed dose and go back to your normal time.

-- Do not take more than 1 dose of Stiolto Respimat (tiotropium and olodaterol) in the same day.
+- Do not use more than 1 time a day.

 What are some side effects that I need to call my doctor about right away?